molines/ENERGETICS/DOC/runoff_making.md

    * see the code for details and eventual changes !
    * This procedure produces a runoff.nc file and a screen display of the list of the rivers used in the file.
 In particular, on the screen output you have access to the runoff value (in mm/day, annual mean) used on each model cell for the rivers (last column): If values are in excess of 150 mm/day, we come back to rivermouth editing in order to better spread the runoff for faulty rivers.

-* In the iterative process it is recommended to rename the different modified files with a clear version number.
-  * for eNATL60 we end up with eNATL60_runoff_3.1.3.nc file.
-Rev 3 refer to the domain of the simulation.
-Rev 3.1 refer to modifications of the bathymetry on the same domain. rev 3.1.3 is the third iteration of the runoff corresponding to 3.1 bathymetric file.

 ### Special procedure for Greenland Runoff.
   We start from CREG12 runoff file (courtesy of Claude Talandier, LOPS), which was elaborate from J. Bamber data (Ref ?).
 Both climatological data and interannual data were provided ( and Greenland runoff show a tremendous positive trend since the late 90's), but so far we have only worked out the climatology.
 #### *Fit the common points between CREG12 and eNATL36X (T points)*